milaboratory/docs/docs/mixcr/guides/create-custom-library.md

   --d-genes-from-fasta d-genes.IGH.fasta \ # optional
   --c-genes-from-fasta c-genes.IGH.fasta \ # optional
   --chain IGH \
+  --taxon-id 9741 \
   --species phocoena \
   phocoena-IGH.json.gz
 ```

 Here we precisely specified mandatory option `--v-gene-feature` to specify the exact [feature](../reference/ref-gene-features.md) for V genes (for other gene types MiXCR by default will use `JRegion`, `DRegion` and `CExon1` respectively).
 Here we also specified `--debug` option to check whether there are any problems with the resulting library (see [debugging section](#debugging)).
+Notice, that a correct NCBI species taxon-id is a mandatory parameter.

 To use this library with MiXCR one can just put it in the same directory from which you run MiXCR or under the library search path which can be found by running `mixcr -v`.
 Example usage:
 ```